- Brand name

 What it looks like

-DBL™ Cisplatin Injection is a sterile, aqueous, preservative-free colourless or almost colourless solution in glass vials.
+DBL™ Cisplatin Injection is a sterile, aqueous, preservative-free clear colourless to pale yellow solution in glass vials.

 - sodium chloride